sei-international/AMES.jl/docs/src/config.md

 The Freedonia configuration file below shows different ways to specify how costs are spread over multiple years.
 If this entry is blank, then the default is that all expenditure occurs in one year.
 Otherwise, a default value can be set that is applied to all branches.
 Additionally, a value or pattern can be set for specific branches.

 The distribution of costs over years can be set in one of two ways.
 If it is a single number (e.g., in example below, the default is 5 years), then total investment is divided equally across all of the years.
 If expenditure is set as a pattern, then it is specified as a list of values in brackets `[]`.
-The values in the list are then rescaled by Macro so that they sum to one.
+The values in the list are then rescaled by AMES so that they sum to one.
 The example below for `New Oil Combustion Turbine` sums to 100, so 10% of expenditure will be applied in the first year, 20% in the second, and so on.
 ```yaml
 LEAP-investment:
     # Currency units for investment costs